THE NORTH WALES

 although travel at any time is allowed at weekends.

 for the Cambrian lines.
-Some tickets, notably the
+Some tickets, notably the Conwy

 Valley evening ranger, have vanished from the list, and

 others have had their availability restricted, so check

 50% reduction in fares.
 (From what we can discover, this

 This is a day pass that replaces the previous North and Mid Wales Day Ranger and the Tocyn Taith.
 It costs £9, £14 or £25 (2012 fares) depending on the number of Zones (see map) - the all-zones (£25) is the only one that allows travel on the Gobowen to Machynlleth section.
 It is also valid on buses, and trains all day, with no morning peak restriction.
 However, it is no longer valid the direct Crewe - Shrewsbury line.
 The all-zones version offers 50% discount on the Welsh Highland and Ffestiniog Railways, according to the 2012 leaflet.